jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 A RexxUnicodeCharacter instance is created from a codepoint and provides access to the properties of the corresponding Unicode character.

-The special codepoint -1 can be represented using a RexxUnicodeCharacter.
+The special value -1 can be represented using a RexxUnicodeCharacter.

 `::requires "rxunicode.cls"`